ngnk/IDS-706-Assignment-2/README.md

 print("RMSE:", rmse, "| R²:", r2)
 ```

-> These are **didactic baselines**.
-For serious forecasting, consider walk‑forward validation, richer features, and domain‑appropriate models.

 ---

 ## 10) Running the notebook

-1. Open `702_A2.ipynb` in Jupyter.
+1. Open the .ipynb in Jupyter.
 2. Edit the data path to `data/all_commodities_data.csv`.
 3. Run cells **top‑to‑bottom**.
 If a plot grid overflows your number of commodities, hide unused axes as shown in the code.
 4. Review the outputs (tables, charts, metrics).